 For most of my quilts, my binding tapes appear as 1/4″ wide on the front.
 For that, I cut fabric 2″ wide.
 If you want to be on the safer side, you may cut it 2 1/4″.

 Now, I cut nine of 2″ strips and I have to stitch them all together to make one very long binding tape.

-In order to reduce the bulk of folded seam allowance, stitch them on a diagonal line.
-In this way, the seam allowance wouldn’t end up on top of each other when folded.
+In order to reduce the bulk of seam allowance, sew them on a diagonal line.
+In this way, the seam allowance wouldn’t be bunch up in one place when folded.

-I always place and sew tapes in this way as you see below, the right side up tape comes from left and the wrong side up tape goes down.
+I always place and sew tapes this way as you see on the picture right, the right side up tape comes from left and the wrong side up tape goes down.
 And I stitch from left top to right bottom of crossing point.
-No mixing up of direction.

 At this point, you may press the tape folded in length way.
 I don’t.
 I don’t think I never have.
 Whichever makes easy for you.
 I do finger press seams open though.

 After quilting, borders shrunk and you need to measure it from the reliable line and trim it with uniform width.
 Here I lost 1/4″ and trimmed it to 5″ from purple fabric.

 Start attaching the tape around middle of one side of a quilt.

 Start sewing the tape on the front of quilt but leaving about 4-6” of tape not stitched (nothing critical there).